 How can pesticides get into my body?

 Pesticides can get into your body in several ways.
-We could inhale them when breathing, ingest them by eating foods that were sprayed with pesticides, or absorb them through our skin.
+By inhalation when you breath, by ingestion when you eat foods that were sprayed with pesticides, or absorb them through your skin.
 When outdoor pesticides are being sprayed, wind can carry some of the pesticide to other areas.
 Small amounts of outdoor pesticides can also be found in the food and water supply.

 What are some commonly used pesticides?

 There are many different kinds of pesticides used in the United States.
-Some commonly used pesticides are glyphosate (Round Up®), organophosphate pesticides (examples are malathion and naled) and pyrethrin and pyrethroid pesticides (example: Anvil®).
+Some commonly used pesticides are glyphosate (Round Up®), organochlorines pesticides (DDT, dieldrin, lindane), organophosphate pesticides (examples are malathion and naled) and pyrethrin and pyrethroid pesticides (example: Anvil®).

 As this sheet talks in general about pesticides, please contact MotherToBaby to see if there is more information on a specific brand that you have questions about.
 When calling, have a copy of the label nearby so that you can list the ingredients.